OverXelis/StatusScreenApp/README.md

 ## Data & privacy

-Everything is stored locally in your browser's `localStorage` — nothing is uploaded anywhere.
+Everything is stored locally in the browser's `localStorage` — nothing is uploaded anywhere.
 Clearing your browser data will remove saved characters, so use **Backup (JSON)** periodically.

 ## Versioning